Interactive: Should you buy the bigger pizza?

 - If given a choice between a 16 inch pizza and a 24 inch pizza, which would you choose?
 Explain using the data from the simulation.

-Update: Good reminder from Karin Kiewra: "Buy the larger pizza, but only if you'll take home leftovers...."
+Good reminder from an educator who wrote in after this post first appeared.
+Karin Kiewra: "Buy the larger pizza, but only if you'll take home leftovers...."

 We have lots more of these interactive resources in our Interactive Library.
 Each come with a worksheet too!